Wojciech151218/KerasSequentialModelWrapper/readme.md

 ## License
 This library follows the MIT License.
 You are free to use, modify, and distribute it as per the terms of the license.
-This **README.md** provides a structured guide for users, detailing setup, usage, and customization of the library.
-Let me know if you'd like further refinements!